jharwell/sierra/docs/src/tutorials/project/new_bc.rst

    tags that need to be removed from the ``.argos`` template file in order to set the value of your variable to something.

-   Each change is a :class:`~sierra.core.xml_luigi.XMLTagRm` object that takes the following arguments in its constructor:
+   Each change is a :class:`~sierra.core.xml.XMLTagRm` object that takes the following arguments in its constructor:

    #.
 XPath search path for the **parent** of the tag that you want to